Physical Education (PE) and Sports Premium Information

 - An interest in PE and a willingness to join in with a positive attitude

 - A healthy lifestyle, being aware of the benefits of a balanced diet and regular exercise

 - The ability to swim at least 25 metres and know how to remain safe in and around water

 - To take initiative and become young leaders, organising, evaluating and motivating others

 - Our school Golden Values (Respect, Commitment, Kindness, Responsibility) through the practice of sport

-- A broad, ambitious education, including opportunities to be active during the school day and through extracurricular activities.
+- Providing opportunities to be active during the school day and through extracurricular activities.

 Sports Premium Funding

 At Elmgrove Primary School and Nursery, we believe that PE and Sport can play a vital role in a child’s personal development, with the potential to change young people’s lives for the better when channelled the right way.

 We welcomed the Government’s announcement in June 2013 to provide primary schools with additional funding to improve the provision of PE and Sport in schools and have been gradually working hard to raise the profile of PE and Sport within our school.
 In July 2017, the government announced the Sport Premium funding would be doubling due to the huge success and impact the additional funding has had across the nation.